/>

 An ICU day runs roughly $3,000–$10,000.
 Home-based care, for the same person on the same day, is usually a few hundred.
 Ten to thirty times cheaper, often better, and almost always closer to what people actually say they want.
 It's where people who didn't plan end up anyway.

 Completing an advance directive is free.
 It takes 30 minutes.
 It works in all 50 states.
 It is among the most consequential things you can do for the people you love.
+Start here for free.
+Talk to Reed.
+When you're ready to build and store a legally portable directive, that happens through your co-op.care membership.

 The conversation itself is the intervention.
 Families who have talked openly about end-of-life wishes report lower grief, lower guilt, and higher satisfaction — regardless of outcome.
 The document matters.
 The conversation matters more.